Democratic Republic of Congo

 Before the project began, some of the women were begging or doing occasional work when they could get it.
 Now, many of them earn a living from farming, breeding livestock, work as a seamstress or small businesses.

-As a result of careful use of the grants, women’s incomes have risen from an average of $5 to $62 per month.
+As a result, women’s incomes have risen from an average of $5 to $62 per month.
 This has helped every single woman keep her children in school.
 Some women have also been able to pay for family health care or buy houses, household goods, farm animals or land.